hipe/tmx/arc/doc/issues/024-pluralton-persistence-in-git-config/doc.md

-firstly (and as somewhat of an aside), building off of only what we have presented thus far, this "cluster-centric" approach for producing an N from M and C will *not* be able to produce all possible N that could exist that solve for this. this is because our approach "locks" the non-participating sections to where the are *relative to each other*, and no where did we specify this as a requirement. well now, we are:
+firstly (and as somewhat of an aside), building off of only what we have presented thus far, this "cluster-centric" approach for producing an list N from list M and C will *not* be able to produce all possible items in N that could exist that solve for this. this is because our approach "locks" the non-participating sections to where the are *relative to each other*, and no where did we specify this as a requirement. well now, we are: